FiratUsta/aura/Docs/commands.md

 ### `color-background || cb`

-Changes the background color to a given CSS color.
+Changes the dark mode or light mode background color to a given CSS color, depending on the mode you're currently on.

 Usage:

     cb <CSS color>

-### `color-background-light || cbl`

-Changes the light-mode background color to a given CSS color.

-Usage:

-    cbl <CSS color>

 ### `color-foreground || cf`

-Changes the foreground / text color to a given CSS color.
+Changes the dark mode or light foreground / text color to a given CSS color, depending on the mode you're currently on.

 Usage:

     cf <CSS color>

-### `color-foreground-light || cfl`

-Changes the light-mode foreground / text color to a given CSS color.

-Usage:

-    cfl <CSS color>

 ### `color-accent || ca`

-Changes the accent color used in the image border, searchbar border and searchbar decoration to a given CSS color.
+Changes the dark or light mode accent color used in the image border, searchbar border and searchbar decoration to a given CSS color, depending on the mode you're currently on.

 Usage:

     ca <CSS color>

-### `color-accent-light || cal`

-Changes the accent color used in the image border, searchbar border and searchbar decoration to a given CSS color.

-Usage:

-    cal <CSS color>

 ### `darkmode || dm`